1701 South 24th Avenue

 Migrating birds

-This is typically the time when large numbers of migrating ducks and geese move through Washington from far-north locations seeking open water and warmer temperatures.
-The spectacle of waterfowl can be amazing when bad weather concentrates large numbers of birds in areas such as the McNary National Wildlife Refuge.
-You can find scoters and other uncommon waterfowl species on larger rivers and waterways, as well as wintering gulls which have arrived in the region and can provide surprises for those with patience and skill in bird identification.
+January is typically the time when migrating ducks and geese move through Washington from far-north locations seeking open water and warmer temperatures.
+The spectacle of waterfowl can be amazing when bad weather concentrates large numbers of birds.
+You can find scoters and other uncommon waterfowl species on larger rivers and waterways, as well as wintering gulls which have arrived in the region and can provide surprises for those with patience and skill in bird ID.
 Drake ducks are beginning to regain breeding plumages and numbers of snow and white-fronted geese will build this month along with familiar Canada geese.
+Look out for winter finches to appear at conifers and feeders.
+If you have never tried before, now is a great time to start putting out bird seed or suet feeders.
+Learn more about creating a wildlife friendly space.

 Avian influenza “Bird Flu”

-With the annual wild bird migration underway, WDFW is expecting to see a resurgence in cases of highly pathogenic avian influenza (HPAI), commonly known as bird flu, this fall and winter.
+With the annual wild bird migration underway, WDFW is seeing a resurgence in cases of highly pathogenic avian influenza (HPAI), commonly known as bird flu, this fall and winter.
 Avian influenza occurs naturally among wild aquatic birds (ducks, geese, swans, gulls and terns, and shorebirds) and can infect poultry and other bird and animal species.
 The virus spreads among birds through saliva, nasal secretions, feces, and contaminated surfaces.
 Do NOT touch or move animals.
 Attempting to nurse a bird back to health or transport it to a wildlife rehabilitator can spread the virus to areas where it didn’t exist before.
 More on avian influenza can be found in this blog post.
 Please report sick or dead wild birds suspected of having avian influenza.
 Reporting sick or dead birds or other wildlife to WDFW’s online reporting tool can help the Department monitor the spread of viruses and notify members of the public to take precautions.
+Recent information on HPAI in Washington can be found in WDFW’s blog Avian influenza cases increase in Washington.

 Conserving species and habitats